 - J&J Guide Service provides all necessary services and equipment to insure your success including guide service, meals, lodging and trophy care, which includes skinning and caping of animals.
 Meat processing and transportation is not included and is the responsibility of the hunter.

 - The only thing you are required to bring is your personal gear, shooting equipment, license and clothing.

 - Clothing will vary depending on the time of year and species hunted.
 For rifle hunts Montana law requires all hunters wear 400 square inches of blaze orange to be worn above the waist and visible from all angles.
-A soft mesh or orange camo vest is sufficient.
+An orange camo vest is sufficient.
 All outer clothing needs to be of a soft quiet material.